SaeedSH02/CryptoPriceBot/README.md

 ## **License**

 This project is licensed under the **MIT License**.
 Feel free to use, modify, and distribute this project.
-For more details, check the [LICENSE](LICENSE) file.